Accreditation Eligibility

 2. It meets applicable state licensing requirements.

-3. It has a predominant portion of the participants involved in a continuing education experience convergent with those outlined in Document 24 – Profile of Institutional Clientele and Programs.
+4. It has a predominant portion of the participants involved in a continuing education experience convergent with those outlined in ACCET Document 24 – Profile of Institutional Clientele and Programs.

-4. It can demonstrate continuous, on-going and successful operation of the institution in the delivery of education and/or training programs for at least two consecutive years immediately prior to application.
-At minimum, one graduating class must have completed their training.
+5. It can demonstrate continuous, ongoing, and successful operation of the institution in the delivery of education and/or training programs for at least two consecutive years immediately prior to application.
+At a minimum, one graduating class must have completed their training.

-The term “continuous operation” means that the principal educational and training activities of an institution, for which accreditation or reaccreditation is sought, has proceeded as scheduled without interruption.
+The term “continuous operation” means that the principal educational and training activities of an institution, for which accreditation or reaccreditation is sought, have proceeded as scheduled without interruption.

 Exceptions may be recognized after the fact when the interruption is caused by forces of nature, civil disorder, or abrupt and unforeseeable change in law or regulation affecting the institution.